Detailed Information on Lukla’s Flight

 Things You Should Do to Acclimatize

-- Hydrate: Drink at least 3 to 4 liters of water, soups, and hot drinks to keep your body hydrated.
+• Hydrate: Drink at least 3 to 4 litres of water, soups, and hot drinks to keep your body hydrated.

-- Avoid sleeping pills: Although it is expected to experience difficulty in sleeping at higher elevations, do not consume sleeping tablets to fall asleep.
+• Avoid sleeping pills: Although sleeping at higher elevations is expected to be difficult, do not consume sleeping tablets to fall asleep.

 How Do We Help Our Clients Acclimatize?